Culture of the United States: Cinema

-The cinema of the United States, also known as Hollywood, has exerted a large influence upon the global film industry since the early 20th century.
+The United States movie industry has a worldwide influence and following.
+Hollywood, a northern district of Los Angeles, California, is the leader in motion picture production and the most recognizable movie industry in the world.
+The major film studios of the United States are the primary source of the most commercially successful and most ticket selling movies in the world.

 The dominant style of American cinema is classical Hollywood cinema, which developed from 1913 to 1969 and is still typical of most films made there to this day.
 While Frenchmen Auguste and Louis Lumière are generally credited with the birth of modern cinema, American cinema soon came to be a dominant force in the emerging industry.
 The world's first sync-sound musical film, The Jazz Singer, was released in 1927, and was at the forefront of sound-film development in the following decades.
 Orson Welles's Citizen Kane (1941) is frequently cited in critics' polls as the greatest film of all time.

 Broadcasting

 Television constitutes a significant part of the traditional media of the United States.
 Household ownership of television sets in the country is 96.7%, and the majority of households have more than one set.
 The peak ownership percentage of households with at least one television set occurred during the 1996–97 season, with 98.4% ownership.
 As a whole, the television networks of the United States is the largest and most syndicated in the world.

 As of August 2013, approximately 114,200,000 American households own at least one television set.

 In 2014, due to a recent surge in the number and popularity of critically acclaimed television series, many critics have said that American television is currently enjoying a golden age.